Image: L7 website

-Songs such as “Shove” and “Andre” mixed hooky hard rock with humour and no bullshit - and often confrontational - punk snarl.
+Songs such as “Shove” and “Andre” mixed hooky hard rock with humor and nobullshit—and often confrontational—punk snarl.
 The band self-released their final album Slap Happy in 1999 after being dropped by Slash records.

-We caught up with vocalist and guitarist Donita Sparks to find out how she ranked the band's catalogue.
+We caught up with vocalist and guitarist Donita Sparks to find out how she ranked the band's catalog.

 Noisey: How did you end up on Epitaph?

 Donita Sparks: Jennifer is from LA, and she knew Brett, the owner of Epitaph, since she was probably 13 or 14.
 He was getting Epitaph off the ground at the time, had done a NOFX record and maybe a Bad Religion record, but we were really one of the earliest bands on Epitaph.
 He was not a multimillionaire like he is now, he was struggling—his studio was in an old house in Hollywood.

 Did it feel like you were still finding your feet?

 I would say I consider it our "training wheels" record.
 I don’t think I was ready as a writer to be making a record at that time.
 Musically, it’s in the wheelhouse of what we’ve done—sludgy stuff mixed with fast stuff—but lyrically it’s more of clichéd.
 We weren’t really writing from personal experience yet, we were writing how we thought a rock band should write.
 For many bands, their first record is something special.
 I am a big Ramones fan, and I love all their records, but that first one was just such a revolution.
 I wish I could say that about L7.